-The development proposes two side-by-side duplexes (four dwelling units) on the property, increasing density in a core area of the City of Penticton well served by transit and in close proximity to services, and employment.
-Each dwelling unit has a Class 1 bicycle parking space, resulting in 4 Class 1 spaces.
-Each dwelling unit is required to provide 1 (4 total) Level 2 Electric Vehicle ready spaces.
+The proposed development proposes six units, increasing density in an area close to services, employment, schools and well served by transit.
+Each dwelling unit has ample space in their garages to provide Class 1 bicycle parking spaces, resulting in 6 Class 1 spaces.

+Each dwelling unit is required to provide 1 (6 total) Level 2 Electric Vehicle ready space.

-These buildings will be required to meet Step 3 of the BC Energy Step Code.
-Step 3 requires new builds to be at minimum 20% more efficient than standard, with a goal of being Net Zero Ready for new construction by 2032.
+This building will be required to meet Step 3 of the BC Energy Step Code.
+Step 3 requires new builds to be at minimum 20% more efficient, with a goal of being Net Zero Ready for new construction by 2032.